 About the American Board of Physician Specialties and Physician Board Certification

 The ABPS consists of 12 governing boards that oversee physician board certification for 18 specialties and subspecialties which is the official board certifying body for the AAPS.
 The ABPS was formed on the basis of the idea that patient care is enhanced by a foundation of inclusion when it comes to physician board certification.
-We readily accept qualified allopathic and osteopathic physicians, as well as, the first board certifying body to accept public members with full voting rights and privileges.
+We readily accept qualified allopathic and osteopathic physicians.
 A big part of the appeal of the ABPS for physicians is the sense of community that comes with joining a large, inclusive and diverse group of like-minded professionals and having a voice that matters in that group.

 The ABPS community of Diplomates is built around the concept of interactive connectedness which encourages the sharing of knowledge and best practices.
 In addition to ample professional networking opportunities, each public member has the freedom and authority to act as a public advocate within the chosen specialty.
 Despite the “big tent” philosophy, board certification through one of the Member Boards of the ABPS is a monumental intellectual challenge for physicians.
 Eligibility requirements and testing standards are equally rigorous.